MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/setup-leaderboard-example-scene.md

 ---
-title: Use the Leaderboard Example Scene in Unity
+title: Setting up the Leaderboard example scene in Unity
 description: Setting up the Leaderboard example scene in Unity. ms.date: 4/24/2018 ms.topic: get-started-article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, unity, leaderboards
 ---

-# The Leaderboard example scene in Unity
+# Setting up the Leaderboard example scene in Unity

 [The Unity Plugin](https://github.com/Microsoft/xbox-live-unity-plugin) hosts a number of example scenes to showcase the Xbox Live services available to Unity developers.
 One such scene is the leaderboard example scene.

-In the screenshot below you will see that the leaderboard example scene simply displays a sign-in panel for the Xbox Live user and a panel to contain the leaderboard.
-If you hit play at this point without adding to this scene you will find the sign-in panel is populated with fake user data, but the leaderboard loads no information.
-In order to get this example scene to load an actual leaderboard you'll have to make some additions.
+In the screenshot below, the leaderboard example scene simply displays a sign-in panel for the Xbox Live user and a panel to contain the leaderboard.

+If you hit play at this point without adding to this scene, you will find the sign-in panel is populated with fake user data, but the leaderboard loads no information.
+In order to get this example scene to load an actual leaderboard, you'll have to make some additions.

 ![Leaderboard Scene Screenshot](../images/unity/leaderboard-scene-1804.JPG)

 ## Prerequisites

 Leaderboards in Xbox Live are based on the stats in the Xbox Live stats service.
 Before you can populate a leaderboard with data you will need to have some stats associated with your test accounts.

 If you have not already added statistics to your title you can learn how to do so by reading [Add player stats and leaderboards to your Unity project](add-stats-and-leaderboards-in-unity.md).
 After performing the actions in the stats section of that article come back here to display a stat in the example leaderboard scene.

 ## The leaderboard inspector

 The leaderboard prefab has a number of settings that can be changed in the inspector section for the leaderboard's script component, such as the UI *theme*, the player associated with the leaderboard, xbox controller settings, and other leaderboard settings.
-You can see the leaderboard settings are split into a few different sections in the inspector below.
+The leaderboard settings are split into a few different sections in the inspector below.

 ![Leaderboard inspector screenshot](../images/unity/leaderboard_script_inspector.JPG)

 ### Theme and display settings

 This section has one setting called *Theme*.
-This is a simple drop down which allows you to use a dark or light theme for your leaderboard prefab.
+This is a simple drop-down which allows you to use a dark or light theme for your leaderboard prefab.
 This will change the background, font, and image colors of the prefab.

-The effect is easily seen when playing the scene in the unity player.
+The effect is easily seen when playing the scene in the Unity player.

 ![Light Theme](../images/unity/leaderboard_light_theme.JPG) ![Dark Theme](../images/unity/leaderboard_dark_theme.JPG)

 ### Stat configuration